11BelowStudio/HECC-IT/HECC-IT downloadable version/README.md

 # HECC-IT (Hypertext Editing And Creation Code Integrated Toolkit)

-By R. Lowe
+By Rachel Lowe

 Git repo for this project: https://cseegit.essex.ac.uk/ce301_2020/ce301_lowe_richard_m

-readme last updated 16/10/2020
+readme last updated 09/12/2020

 ## Welcome to HECC-IT!

 This is a toolkit that you can use to produce hypertext games.

-You could consider this as the MMVP (Minimal Minimal Viable Product) version of HECC-IT, seeing as there isn't much to use just yet.
-Currently, the only thing this does is construct hypertext games, constructed from .hecc files.
+You are looking at the MVP version of HECC-IT.
+You can convert .hecc files into playable hypertext games with HECC-UP.
+And you can get some help making and editing your .hecc files using OH-HECC.

 So let's cut to the chase.

 ## What the HECC does this do?

-* You can write your hypertext game in .hecc format.
+* You can use OH-HECC to make and edit your hypertext game in .hecc format.
+    * You can also just write your .hecc file with any text editor if you'd prefer to do that.
-    * Consult the 'HECC-SPECC' document if you need to see a reference for it.
+    * Consult the 'HECC-SPECC' document if you need to see a reference for the HECC language.
         * HECC Super Precise Explanation for Creating Code
-    * You can use any text editor for this task
-        * Just make sure you save it as a .hecc file
 * You can use HECC-UP to convert your .hecc code into a playable HECCIN Game
     * Select your .hecc file
     * Select a folder to output your game to